-7. Test!
+7. Repeat!
 Go back into the confident memory and amp it up even more.
-When you’re at the peak of the confident feeling step back into your circle.
+When you’re at the peak of the confident feeling, step back into your circle.
 When you feel the confidence starting to peak step back out.

 11. Future pace: then see yourself stepping in your Circle in a week, a month, six months forward in time, each time tapping into confidence and your powerful resource states whenever you need them.

 12. Step out of your Circle.
 Now imagine reaching down and bringing your Circle into an imaginary chest pocket so you can pull it out and toss it out in front of you whenever you need it.